Departmental IQAC Evaluation Report 2016-17 to 2020-21

 - Syllabi: Syllabi are regularly and periodically restructured & updated to meet the contemporary need

-- Elective & Skill Enhancement Courses: Elective courses’ and Skill Enhancement course’ component in the syllabi provide versality, enrich & strengthens the knowledge base and add dynamism in the currucula.
+- Elective & Skill Enhancement Courses: Elective courses’ and Skill Enhancement course’ component in the syllabi provide versality, enrich & strengthens the knowledge base and add dynamism in the curriculum.

 - A range of Elective Courses (EC) & Skill Enhancements Courses (SEC) and Open Electives (OE) are available for students.